akash5852/gymregistrationbot/README.md

 # Gym Registration Bot
-This code is designed to autobook McMaster Pulse gym bookings 48 hours in the future.
+This code is designed to auto book McMaster Pulse gym bookings 48 hours after this program is run.